sklal/Data-Structures-and-Algorithms-in-Python---Goodrich-Tamassia-Goldwasser/README.md

 # Data-Structures-and-Algorithms-in-Python---Goodrich-Tamassia-Goldwasser
-Solutions to the Chapters in the book
+Solutions to the Chapter wise questions in the book